Trusted CI, the NSF Cybersecurity Center of Excellence, is proud to announce the recipients of the 2026 Trusted CI Scholars

 Sophomore at Howard University, Atlanta, GA.

 Jessica Wooley a rising sophomore studying Computer Science with a concentration in Cybersecurity at the illustrious Howard University from Atlanta, GA.
-I aspire to work in the field of cybersecurity with an interest in ethical hacking, security engineering, and patent law with a concentration in cybersecurity.
+She aspire to work in the field of cybersecurity with an interest in ethical hacking, security engineering, and patent law with a concentration in cybersecurity.